Loki-Astari/ThorsMongo/Documentation/Filter.md

 ### Overview:

-The macros `ThorsMongo_CreateFieldAccess()` and `ThorsMongo_FilterFromAccess()` pull type information from the class to make sure that the "Filter Op" is correctly parameterized with the type of the field you speciy.
+The macros `ThorsMongo_CreateFieldAccess()` and `ThorsMongo_FilterFromAccess()` pull type information from the class to make sure that the "Filter Op" is correctly parameterized with the type of the field you specify.

 ```C++
     ThorsMongo_CreateFieldAccess(People, address, city);